Inauguration of the Commonwealth: Synopsis

-The film begins by following a procession through the streets of Sydney, marking the federation of Australia on the 1st of January, 1901.
+The film begins by following a procession through the streets of Sydney, marking the federation of Australia on 1 January 1901.
 This procession is seen to be led by 200 mounted police, followed by railway bandsmen, shearers and bush workers, decorated floats, large numbers of Australian and Imperial troops, as well as carriages carrying the first Governor-General John Hope, first Prime Minister Edmund Barton, state premiers and other dignitaries.
 An estimated 10,000 people participated in this procession.

 The parade is seen to pass under ten elaborate arches which illustrated different aspects of Australian life.
 The procession placed emphasis on Australia's economic recovery from recession during the 1890s, with several of these arches exhibiting depictions of Australian industries such as the wool industry.

 The parade followed a processional route from the public grounds of the Domain, through the central business district and city centre before heading south east towards Centennial Park where a purpose built pavilion was erected for the federation ceremony.
 Between 250,000 and 500,000 spectators attended the route of the procession.
 As well as lining the road, people are seen to hang out of windows and climb onto rooftops and awnings in order to get a glimpse of the Procession.
 Buildings, telegraph poles and streets were festooned with flags, banners, bunting and triumphal arches.
 These are presented in the film.

 Within the pavilion at Centennial Park, the Anglican Archbishop of Sydney, William Smith is seen to greet the Governor General John Hope, the Prime Minister Edmund Barton and other dignitaries.
 Following this, the Governor General directs the swearing in of Australia's first federal cabinet and the reading of the Proclamation of the Constitution.
 The Governor General and government ministers are depicted signing an oath of allegiance at a table in the centre of the purpose-built pavilion.

 The film concludes with footage showing scenes within Centennial Park the day after the events previously mentioned.
 Within these scenes, the Governor General and leading military figures are seen presiding over large masses of Australian and Imperial troops.